Disclaimer for mytravelslog.com

 This route provides a rare glimpse into a quieter, more authentic side of Thailand.
 Along the way, you’ll pass through peaceful villages and communities that remain untouched by mass tourism.
 It’s a chance to connect with the country’s natural beauty and the simplicity of local life in ways that bustling cities and popular tourist spots cannot replicate.

-When planning your drive through the hills from Pai to Ban Rak Thai, take into consideration the need to stop at lookouts, some bathroom breaks and rest stops for coffee along the roads, and the slower pace due to the road conditions and steep hills or sharp turns.
 Google estimates the drive to be about 2 hours and 20 minutes but with all of my stops, it took me almost 4 hours to get from one town to the next.

 An unedited photo of Ban Rak Thai, Thailand.
 The beautiful village on the edge of Burma.